(Featuring David C. Smith, Americas Head of Occupier Research, Cushman and Wakefield)

 In this episode of the AFIRE Podcast, David Smith of Cushman and Wakefield provides recent insights on the four emerging, key purposes of office space, including a look at how occupiers are changing their own thinking around office use.

-David C. Smith is the Americas Head of Occupier Research.
+David C. Smith is the Americas Head of Occupier Research for Cushman and Wakefield.
 David produces occupier thought leadership content for the Research Center of Excellence and directs a program of market presentations, written analysis, surveys, forecasts, and data collection that supports Global Occupier Services and the brokerage business, as well as advances the strategic plan in Americas Research.

 David previously spent over a decade at Kingsley Associates, a leading provider of research and benchmarking solutions to real estate companies around the world.
 In addition to providing consulting services to global real estate companies, he was also involved in several industry-wide thought leadership partnerships with BOMA and NMHC.
 In that role, Mr. Smith served as one of the creators of the NMHC/Kingsley Associates Apartment Renter Preferences Report.